nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 **Lvalues**.
 A MIR "lvalue" is a path that leads to a memory location.
 The full MIR Lvalues are defined [via a Rust enum][lvaluecode] and contain a number of knobs, most of which are not relevant for this RFC.
-So we will present a simplified form of lvalues for now:
+We will present a simplified form of lvalues for now:

 ```
 LV = x       // local variable